JoseRoca/WinFBX/docs/Numeric datatypes/CInt96 Class.md

 # CInt96 Class

 `CInt96` is a wrapper class for the DECIMAL data type.
 Holds signed 128-bit (16-byte) values representing 96-bit (12-byte) integer numbers.
-The Decimal data type provides the greatest number of significant digits for a number.
 It supports up to 29 significant digits and can represent values in excess of 7.9228 x 10^28.
 It is particularly suitable for calculations, such as financial, that require a large number of digits but cannot tolerate rounding errors.
 The largest possible value is +/-79,228,162,514,264,337,593,543,950,335.

 ### Constructors